If you’re a newly qualified or relatively inexperienced personal trainer, working out how much you should charge can be very difficult.

 In addition to your skills, location and experience, there are numerous business costs you need to factor into the fee you charge.

-Depending on your client’s goals, you might need to charge extra for personalised nutritional advice and individual meal plans.
+You might need to charge extra for personalised nutritional advice and individual meal plans, depending on your client’s goals.
 If you visit clients at their homes, you need to take travel costs into consideration.

 There are also the costs that no one likes to think about – the business costs like tax and national insurance contributions.
 The amount you need to pay for NI contributions will depend on your earnings, but they start at £2.95 per week and are paid via self-assessment.